Before crawling under the covers tonight, should you think twice before putting on your favorite pajamas?

 … Preserve Sperm Quality

 In a 2015 study, researchers tracked 501 couples for 12 months to assess links between underwear choice and sperm quality.
 The data showed men who wore boxers during the day and slept naked had better overall sperm quality and higher fertility than those who chose tighter-fitting underwear, like briefs.

 The connection relates to temperature, notes Root.
 When the testicles are too warm, it’s harder to make good sperm.
-Sleeping in briefs, he notes, keeps the testicles snug against the body, increasing the temperature.
+Sleeping in briefs, he notes, keeps the testicles snug against the body, increasing their temperature.
 Sleeping naked — or wearing boxers — gives testicles more room to move, thus improving sperm quality.

 … Lead to Insomnia

-Stripping down to avoid overheating could help you get more restful sleep or it could cause you to wake-up repeatedly during the night.
+Stripping down to avoid overheating could help you get more restful sleep or it could cause you to wake up repeatedly during the night.
 It all comes down to temperature.

 The takeaway, according to Root: Sleep naked or wear pajamas.